pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 * Package distribution channels not being available (private Conda channels)

 There are two main ways in which a backup can be created:
+ * Export the environment
+ * Pack the environment

+### Export the environment
-A. Export the environment: export the list of packages and then create a new environment when needed using that list as the input.
+Export the list of packages and then create a new environment when needed using that list as the input.

-### Steps for backing-up the env
+### Steps for backing up the env

-Activate the env to generate the list of packages for, then export the list of packages to plain text files.
+Activate the env to generate a list of the packages in it, then export the list of packages to a plain text file.

 ```shell
 # This will create the Yaml file to use for creating the new environment.
 Refer to the examplel Yaml file under